 I, the undersigned, hereby lend the following works of art or other material to the Trenton Veteran's Memorial Library for exhibit purposes only.
 In consideration of the privilege of exhibiting them in the Library, I hereby release said Library from responsibility for loss, damage, or destruction while they are in the possession of the Library.

 Exhibition to be held in the

-Ouring
+During

 Description of materials loaned

-Signature

-Date
+Signature Date

-City/Township of Person/Group

-Telephone
+Permanent Address